Markets Favour Local Sasta, Sundar, Mazboot, Tikaao Defence Stocks Over High Fliers - BusinessToday

-Ladies and Gentlemen, it is often said that the stock market is final and ultimate valuation machine of all companies: those that will become multi-baggers and those that also ran.
+It is often said that the stock market is final and ultimate valuation machine of all companies: those that will become multi-baggers and those that also ran.

-Today, the Nifty hit a fresh 7-month high as investors, traders, institutions, and foreigners opened their purse strings to celebrate India's comprehensive military victory of Pakistan.
+Today, the Nifty hit a fresh 7-month high as investors, traders, institutions, and foreigners opened their purse strings to celebrate India's comprehensive military victory over Pakistan.

-Indian defence stocks were among the major winners in this rally, fuelled by the intensely fought and published 4-day war between the nuclear-armed neighbours.
+Indian defence stocks were among the major winners in this rally, fuelled by the intensely fought 4-day war between the nuclear-armed neighbours.

 A sudden cease fire on Sunday evening brought both armies to a standstill but not before a fervid, high-velocity operation saw armed drones, ballistic missiles, beyond visual range weapons and high intensity Brahmos saw dynamic action.
 All under the watchful eyes of investors as many of the companies making defence equipment are listed on bourses.